HotPizzaYT/esc-destiny/Esc_DESTINY.md

 "I want uhhh...
 Shit, what did you guys want again?" asked Casey.

-"I want a quarter pounder with large fries and a Mountain Dew," said Brandy.
+"I want a quarter pounder with large fries and a Mountain Dew," said Brandon.

 "I just want a McChicken, that's all," said Katy.